+It is better to choose a grain-inclusive food instead of one that contains these potentially harmful ingredients.
 You should also avoid foods that have duck, lamb, or boar as the main source of protein.
 These protein sources have not been properly tested to meet a dog’s nutritional needs.
-They are okay if paired with another protein, but should not be your dog’s sole protein source.
+They are okay if paired with another protein, but should not be your pup’s sole protein source.

 You should also avoid “boutique” diets.
 These are foods that come from smaller companies and often have “fancy” ingredients.
 Most of the time, these companies do not have a dog nutrition expert on staff and have not properly tested their food.
 Instead, you should always choose food that meets AAFCO standards.

 Bernedoodles require a moderate amount of grooming and maintenance.
 These dogs will shed, with the amount of hair lost increasing seasonally.
 Depending on the dog’s coat type, this hair might get stuck in their coat or be lost normally.
 However, this hair will still need to be removed with regular brushing.